Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Add the flour, cocoa powder, sugar, baking soda, and salt to the baking dish.
-Whisk the dry ingredients together until well combined.
+• To an ungreased 8×8 metal baking pan add the all-purpose flour, cocoa powder, granulated sugar, baking soda, and salt.
+Whisk together until well combined.

-• Bake the cake on the middle rack for 30 to 35 minutes or until a knife inserted comes out clean.
-Allow the cake to cool completely before icing.
+• Bake for 25-30 minutes or just until a toothpick inserted into the center comes out with a few moist crumbs.
+Allow the cake to cool completely at room temperature before adding the frosting.

 Notes